-The report is focused on the challenge when recycling of polymers present in the RA.
-For this reason the state of the art only embraces documentation especially high lighting this issue ("the added value/impact of polymers") and not recycling technology in general.
+This report concerns "State of the Art - Recycling Polymer Modified Asphalt".
+This report is focused on the recycling of the polymers present in the RA.
+For this reason the state of the art only embraces documentation especially high lighting this issue "the added value/impact of polymers" and not recycling technology in general.

-The items of the state of the art are also limited to the following three challenges that are identified as important points in the objective of the project:
+The report is also limited to the following three challenges of the project:

 - An updated state of the art on practical laboratory extraction methods that will allow characterisation of the bulk properties of an aged polymer modified bitumen (PMB).
-(The objective is to ensure that EN 12697-2 and -3 still seem to be the potential best extraction method for practical use) [Task 2.2] - 2.
-An updated state of the art will be performed on conditions for laboratory mixing as opposed to full scale handling of materials in asphalt plants [Task 2.3] - 3.
-From a framework on the main asphalt plant configurations for recycling hot mix asphalt a state of the art will be performed with respect to experience with utilisation of PMB containing RA [Task 2.1].
+(The objective is to ensure that EN 12697-2 and -3 still seem to be the potential best extraction method for practical use) - 2.
+An updated state of the art will be performed on conditions for laboratory mixing as opposed to full scale handling of materials in asphalt plants - From a framework on the main asphalt plant configurations for recycling hot mix asphalt a state of the art will be focused on the experience with utilisation of RA containing PMB

-The three items will be addressed in individual chapters of the report with a conclusion at the end of each chapter covering the impact on the RECYPMA project.
-The items cover a great number of details which is difficult to mention in this executive summary and the reader is referred to these concluding paragraphs.
+The items cover a great number of details which are difficult to mention in this executive summary and the reader is referred to the concluding paragraphs instead.
 The following statements high light the overall outline of the findings under each item.